-The author of this is article is Fred Shackelford, Senior Attorney with National Legal Research Group in Charlottesville, Virginia.
+The author of this is article is Fred Shackelford, a legal research attorney with National Legal Research Group in Charlottesville, Virginia.

 In a case of first impression, the Montana Supreme Court has joined courts from many other states in recognizing a cause of action for negligent credentialing of a physician.
 In Brookins v.
 Mote, 2012 MT 283, ___ P.3d ___ (not yet released for publication), an expectant mother hired an obstetrician who maintained a practice in his home.
 The obstetrician ("Dr. Mote") had previously resigned his position at Mineral Community Hospital ("the Hospital") and pleaded guilty to misdemeanor sexual abuse of a child.
 The Montana Board of Medical Examiners had placed the doctor on probation and prohibited him from treating minor patients unless a third party was present.
 Aware of these facts, the Hospital declined to rehire him as an employee but did extend credentials for him to use the Hospital's facilities as an independent physician.